 The Decision of the Court

-The defendant does not have to be heard due to the need for immediate action in summary proceedings, and there is no oral hearing.
-However, the defendant may request a hearing after the order has been issued, which means the court must decide on the application again after the hearing.
+Due to the urgent need for action in summary proceedings, the defendant does not have to be heard, and there is no oral hearing.
+However, the defendant can request this after the order has been issued, meaning the court must decide on the application again after the hearing.
+The oral hearing allows the defendant to describe the facts of the case from their point of view.

 Conduct of the Oral Hearing